G-Mapper: Learning a Cover in the Mapper Construction: Experimental Results

 \subsection{Synthetic Datasets}

-We first applied the $G$-Mapper algorithm to three synthetic datasets (two circles, human, and Klein bottle datasets).
-Our experiments reveal that our $G$-Mapper generates Mapper graphs that describe aptly the original datasets.
-In addition, the output $G$-Mapper graphs turn out to be close to the reference Mapper graphs.
+We first applied the G-Mapper algorithm to three synthetic datasets (two circles, human, and Klein bottle datasets).
+Our experiments reveal that G-Mapper generates Mapper graphs that aptly describe the intrinsic structure of the original datasets.
+Furthermore, the output G-Mapper graphs turn out to be close to the reference Mapper graphs.
 For each dataset, three figures for the original dataset and these two Mapper graphs will be presented together.

-We describe the two main parameters (\goverlap and \text{{\fontfamily{cmtt}\selectfont AD\_threshold}}) of $G$-Mapper for applying synthetic datasets.
+We describe the two main parameters (\goverlap and \text{{\fontfamily{cmtt}\selectfont AD\_threshold}}) of G-Mapper for the synthetic datasets.
 For all datasets, we set the parameter \goverlap to $0.1$.
 We pick different Anderson-Darling (AD) thresholds according to the datasets.
-We take $10$ as the thresholds for the two circles and human datasets, and we take a larger value $15$ for the Klein bottle dataset to prevent generating an overly detailed Mapper graph.
+We use $10$ as the thresholds for the two circles and human datasets, and a larger value of $15$ for the Klein bottle dataset to prevent generating an overly detailed Mapper graph.

-In order to figure out the characteristic of nodes in Mapper graphs, we color nodes with the rainbow colormap.
-For all Mapper graphs of synthetic datasets, the color of a node is the average value of the lens function over all datapoints in the node.
+In order to better visualize the characteristics of nodes in Mapper graphs, we color nodes with the rainbow colormap.
+In all Mapper graphs of synthetic datasets, the color of a node represents the average value of the lens function over all data points in the node.